MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 This is required to allow Bluetooth LE Audio endpoints to use the Bluetooth SIG defined volume and microphone control profiles for volume and mute changes for unicast audio endpoints.

-If the remote Bluetooth LE Audio device does not support the volume or microphone control services, or the endpoint is created for broadcast audio, then the volume and mute elements in the audio-engine shall serve as a fallback to handle the change requests from the audio system.
-The Windows audio system handles changes to volume and mute If there is no audio-engine and either remote device does not support the volume or microphone services or the audio endpoint is for broadcast audio.
+If the remote Bluetooth LE Audio device doesn't support the volume or microphone control services, or the endpoint is created for broadcast audio, then the volume and mute elements in the audio-engine shall serve as a fallback to handle the change requests from the audio system.
+The Windows audio system handles changes to volume and mute.
+If there's no audio-engine and either remote device doesn't support the volume, or microphone services or the audio endpoint is for broadcast audio.

 ### Bluetooth LE and classic audio coexistence

-Windows shall ensure that only classic audio or LE audio will be active for a paired Bluetooth audio device that supports both technologies.
+Windows shall ensure that only classic audio or LE audio is active for a paired Bluetooth audio device that supports both technologies.
 If LE audio is active, then the sideband DDIs for A2DP and HFP for the remote device are disabled and the profile circuit is created for the LE audio endpoint.
-If classic audio is active, the sideband DDIs for A2DP and HFP for the remote device are enabled and the profile circuit is not created for the LE audio endpoint.
+If classic audio is active, the sideband DDIs for A2DP and HFP for the remote device are enabled and the profile circuit isn't created for the LE audio endpoint.

 ### Power management

-Bluetooth LE Audio does not have any power management requirements or flows outside of what is already defined by [WDF](../wdf/pnp-and-power-management-callback-sequences.md).
+Bluetooth LE Audio doesn't have any power management requirements or flows outside of what is already defined by [WDF](../wdf/pnp-and-power-management-callback-sequences.md).

 ## Related topics